Synthetic Identity Fraud

 What Are the Consequences of Synthetic Identity Theft?

-But the full impact of synthetic identity theft goes beyond this.
-Financial institutions and retailers also are victims of synthetic identity theft.
-Because consumers’ liability for repaying the cost of theft is limited, financial providers and retailers end up eating the costs of synthetic identity fraud.
-Moreover, their customers may hold them responsible for failing to take preventive measures, hurting their brand reputation.
+However, the full impact of synthetic identity theft extends beyond individual victims.
+Financial institutions and retailers also suffer from this type of fraud.
+Since consumers have limited liability for the cost of theft, financial providers and retailers often bear the brunt of the losses.
+Additionally, their customers may blame them for inadequate preventive measures, damaging their brand reputation.

 How to Prevent Synthetic Identity Theft